-Staff who wish to use take photographs or video of pupils on a school device must first speak with the Head Master to obtain his approval before taking any image of a pupil.
-Staff should refer to the Taking, Storing and Using Images of Children Policy which can be found on the school's server.
+Staff who wish to use take photographs or video of pupils on a school device must first speak with the Headmaster to obtain his approval before taking any image of a pupil.
+Staff should refer to the Taking, Storing and Using Images of Children Policy which can be found on the school's OneDrive.

-Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Head Master or the DSL for the EYFS
+Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Headmaster or the DSL.

-The practitioner designated to take lead responsibility for safeguarding children in the early years settings is Miss Ashworth with responsibility for the EYFS setting.
+The practitioner designated to take lead responsibility for safeguarding children in the early years settings is Mrs Hayton, supported by Miss Ashworth who is the DDSL based in the EYFS setting.